gmtprime/yggdrasil/README.md

 this channel would be used only by subscribers so the `transformer` module should have the function `decode/2` to decode the messages coming from Redis to the subscribers.
 The default `transformer` module does nothing to the incoming message, so it should be a string.
+If no `transformer` is supplied, then it's used the default `transformer` `Yggdrasil.Default.Transformer`.
 The `namespace` tells `Yggdrasil` which adapter configuration should be used, i.e:

 ```elixir
 use Mix.Config